aosabook/500lines/search-engine/README.md

 so that the results most likely to be interesting are displayed first.
-This typically uses document weights, such as Google's PageRank or StackOverflow's scores;
+This typically uses document weights, such as Google’s PageRank or StackOverflow’s scores;
 and measures of relevance to the query.

-The general recipe for relevance measures is "TF/IDF":
+The general recipe for relevance measures is “TF/IDF”:
-"term frequency, inverse document frequency", which is to say, documents containing terms more frequently are rated higher, while terms that occur more frequently in the corpus overall are weighted more lightly.
+“term frequency, inverse document frequency”, which is to say, documents containing terms more frequently are rated higher, while terms that occur more frequently in the corpus overall are weighted more lightly.
 It really should be called
-"term frequency, inverse corpus frequency," but the term dates from the early years of information retrieval research, when the terminology was different.
+“term frequency, inverse corpus frequency,” but the term dates from the early years of information retrieval research, when the terminology was different.
 There are different formulas in the TF/IDF family,